 - all students be encouraged each teaching period to provide feedback on units via the online Student Feedback on Learning and Teaching system in MySCU;

-- a developmental system be maintained by the Division of Teaching and Learning for teaching staff to obtain feedback on teaching and units in which students may provide anonymous feedback on the teaching in a unit
+- a developmental system be maintained by the Centre for Teaching and Learning for teaching staff to obtain feedback on teaching and units in which students may provide anonymous feedback on the teaching in a unit

 - Course Coordinators report to Head of School /Head of College on student satisfaction with units each teaching period with a view to contextualising the results and indicating the nature of interventions to be made in units where satisfaction is not optimal;